chaoticbob/GraphicsExperiments/projects/pbr/README.md

 PBR render of a [camera model](https://sketchfab.com/3d-models/dae-bilora-bella-46-camera-game-ready-asset-eeb9d9f0627f4783b5d16a8732f0d1a4) with normal mapping.
 Tangent and bitangent are calculated using [MikkTSpace](https://github.com/mmikk/MikkTSpace).

+IBL uses rectangular images and not cube maps.
+There are some artifacts and side effects, such as the pinch at the top and bottom of the diffuse indirect lighting.
+Haven't found a good way to solve this yet.

 HDRI images for IBL are from [Poly Haven](https://polyhaven.com/hdris), which are generously provided under [CC0](https://polyhaven.com/license).

+Notes:
-Model can be spin.
+* Model can be spin.

-Lighting is done in world space.
+* Lighting is done in world space.
+* IBL uses rectangular images and not cube maps.
+There are some artifacts and side effects, such as the pinch at the top and bottom of the diffuse indirect lighting.
+Haven't found a good way to solve this yet.

 ## pbr_explorer
 ![alt text](../../images/screenshots/pbr/pbr_explorer.png?raw=true)